William Levine, MD, believes in teamwork — both for the athletes he treats and to answer big questions about concussion

 Concussion is a serious problem that requires thoughtful, non-sensationalized investigation to comprehend the diagnosis, the symptoms, the consequences, the treatment and the ultimate outcomes more fully.
 Knee-jerk reaction, anecdotal evidence and sensationalized reports will not help us get any closer to answering these critically important questions.
 We need all constituents — neurologists, orthopedic surgeons, neurosurgeons, sports medicine physicians, athletic trainers, physical therapists, neurodiagnostic experts and vestibular rehabilitation experts — to engage fully in this problem to understand traumatic brain injury better and ultimately treat and hopefully prevent lifelong debilitating consequences.

-William Levine, MD, is a member of the Scientific Advisory Board of the International Concussion Society.
-The International Concussion Society sponsored website Concussion.org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+William Levine, MD, is a member of the Scientific Advisory Board for the International Concussion Society.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
-Working alongside our world-class Scientific Advisory Board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.
+Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.